bhalooad1/veritasfin/SPACE_END_DETECTION.md

 ```

 #### Option B: Test with Real Space
-1. Start monitoring a real Twitter Space with Veritas
+1. Start monitoring a real X Space with Veritas
 2. Wait for space to actually end
 3. Watch for "Ended" status in UI
 4. Space will be automatically marked as ended